 Salem Maritime National Historic Site is a great stop for anyone interested in learning about beautiful old sailing ships and life on them long ago.
 It’s part of Pickering Wharf, a shopping and dining area that’s a great place to get a meal and relax.

-Whether you drive your own car or get a rental car, this area is fairly easy to navigate and you will be able to find parking quickly in most places.
+Whether you drive your car or get a rental car, this area is fairly easy to navigate, and you can find parking quickly in most places.